Not Business Advice ✍️

 I shared it online and the post blew up, resulting in even greater revenue.

 Many people congratulated me and commented small nuggets of wisdom.
-But there is one specific comment I will never forget.
+But there is one comment I will never forget.

 I'm paraphrasing, but it went something like this: